m4ttsch/omscs-notes-notes/computer-networks/network-security.md

 In a **phishing** attack, an attacker exploits DNS in order to trick a user into revealing personal information - such as passwords - on a rogue website.

 ## Internet is Insecure
-The internet’s design is fundamentally insecure.
+The internet's design is fundamentally insecure.
 Many explicit design choices have caused the internet to be vulnerable to different types of attacks.

 The internet was designed for simplicity.
 Security was not a primary consideration when the internet was designed.

 In addition, the internet is "on by default".
 In other words, when a host is connected to internet, it is by default reachable by any other host that has a public IP address.

-This "on by default" model wasn’t an issue when the internet consisted of a small number of trusted networks, but as the internet continued to grow, the model has come under fire.
+This "on by default" model wasn't an issue when the internet consisted of a small number of trusted networks, but as the internet continued to grow, the model has come under fire.

-Part of the reason that model doesn’t work is because hosts are insecure.
+Part of the reason that model doesn't work is because hosts are insecure.
 This makes it possible, and sometimes easy, for a remote attacker to compromise a machine that is connected to the internet and commandeer it for purposes of attack.

 In many cases, an attack might just look like normal traffic.
 For example, in the case of an attack on the victim web server, every individual request to that web server might look normal, but the collection of requests together - mounted as a DDoS attack - might add up to a volume of traffic that the server is unable to handle.

-Finally, the internet’s federated design obstructs cooperation, diagnosis, and mitigation.
+Finally, the internet's federated design obstructs cooperation, diagnosis, and mitigation.
 Because the internet is run by tens of thousands of independent networks, it can be very difficult to coordinate a defense against an attack because each network is run by different operators, sometimes in completely different countries.

 ## Resource Exhaustion Attacks
-One of the internet’s fundamental design tenets is packet switching.
+One of the internet's fundamental design tenets is packet switching.

 In a packet-switched network, resources are not reserved, and packets are self-contained: each packet has a destination IP address and travels independently to the destination host.